 We have several options.
 We can we export the image from the HEIC file in: JPEG (where we can choose the quality of the exported image), JPEG-2000, OpenEXR, PDF, PNG, TIFF or all HEIC.

-In fact, it can be done this way conversion from a HEIC image to JPEG on macOS.
+In fact, it can be done this way converting a HEIC image to JPEG on macOS.

 After exporting you will get the desired image from a dynamic walppaper.

 The good quality and grouping of several images in a HEIC file comes bundled with a large volume.
 Only "The Beach.heic" has 65.4 MB and the images exported in high quality are also suitable.
-The "Desktop Pictures" folder has a total of no less than 1.13 GB on a 15-inch MacBook Pro.Locate & Extract macOS Dynamic Wallpapers / Big Sur Original Wallpapers (HEIC Dynamic Wallpapers)
+The "Desktop Pictures" folder has a total of no less than 1.13 GB per MacBook Pro 15-inch.Locate & Extract macOS Dynamic Wallpapers / Big Sur Original Wallpapers (HEIC Dynamic Wallpapers)